domenic/element-constructors/README.md

 _Terminology: In what follows I use "own-instances of `X`" to mean objects where `obj.constructor === X`, as distance from "instances of `X`" which means objects for which `obj instanceof X`._

-These are the invariants we've written down so far, although I imagine others are latent in the design:
+These are the invariants we've written down so far that we are trying to preserve from the existing platform:

 1. The localName and namespace of an element determine its set of internal slots.